retireupinc/retireup-sample-api-app/README.md

 # Retireup Sample API App

+This repo has been archived and will no longer receive updates.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and uses an Express server as a proxy to the Retireup API.

 ## Using this project